 Cavallo et al. (2015) performed a meta-analysis of routing at 6 Delta junctions and found that the proportion of flow entering a junction explained 70% of the variation in routing.
 Similar to the Perry (2010) study, the slope of this relationship was less than 1 suggesting fish move into junctions at a rate less than the proportion of flow.
 Both of these studies present strong evidence that routing at junctions is a function of the proportion of flow into that junction.

-For the present analysis of the PP, flow routing into junctions was based on the proportion of flow entering a junction away from the main stem, from DSM2-HYDRO outputs.
+For the present analysis of PP and Refined Alternative 2b, flow routing into junctions was based on the proportion of flow entering a junction away from the main stem, from DSM2-HYDRO outputs.
 Fifteen-minute data were used to calculate the daily proportion of flow that enters the junction, following the methods of Cavallo et al. (2015).
 Similar to the analysis of velocity described previously, the daily value calculated from the 15-minute data was used to calculate summary statistics (box plots) for each month (December–June) and water year-type.
-If the median entrainment values under EXG and PP differed by ≥ 5% for any month, greater detail in the description of results was provided, based on a comparison of minimum values, maximum values, 25th quantile, 75th quantile, and median values.
+If the median entrainment values under EXG vs. PP and EXG vs. Refined Alternative 2b differed by ≥ 5% for any month, greater detail in the description of results was provided, based on a comparison of minimum values, maximum values, 25th quantile, 75th quantile, and median values.

 Flow into three junctions of interest with respect to movement towards the south Delta were included in this analysis: the head of Old River (HOR), the mouth of Old River (ORV), and the mouth of Middle River (MRV) (Figure E.4-4).